jouterleys/MarkerlessCP/README.md

 4.  **markerlessMarkers**: the participant with markers attached.
 The participant wore their own shoes (not AFOs) and a sports bra.
 5.  **markerbasedIK**: the markerbased data with an IK model to best match the markerless.
-3DOF hip, 3DOF knee, and 6 DOF ankle.
+3DOF hip, 3DOF knee, and 6DOF ankle.

 ## Collection Details

 Approximately 6 gait trials were collected per condition.
-Stomps were performed prior to each gait trial to syncronize motion data with force data.
+Stomps were performed prior to each gait trial to synchronize motion data with force data.
 In the case of the **markerlessNoMarkers** and the **markerbased6DOF**, all gait events (heelstrike and toeoff) were best matched (i.e. contain all the same strides but may be shifted slightly due to force syncing).
-An 8 Hz filter was used for the markerless and a 6 Hz butterworth was used for the markerbased. *I may try and rerun with better matching kinematics filters.* All analog data was processed with a critically damped low pass filter with cutoff frequency of 30 Hz. *I only included stance phase data for now.*
+An 8 Hz filter was used for the markerless and a 6 Hz butterworth was used for the markerbased. *I may try and rerun with better matching kinematics filters.* All analog data were processed with a critically damped low pass filter with cutoff frequency of 30 Hz. *I only included stance phase data for now.*